prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/21-prisma-feature.md

 ---
-name: Docs
+name: Prisma plugin –– Feature
-about: You have feedback or ideas about the documentation
+about: You have an idea for a new capability or a refinement to an existing one
 title: ''
-labels: type/docs
+labels:
+  - type/feat
+  - plugin/prisma
 assignees: ''
 ---